GregEakin/BlobSallad.net/README.md

 Original version by: [Bjoern Lindberg](mailto:bjoern.lindberg@gmail.com)

 ## Sample code
-Here's a test that verifies the Ooh Face [OohFace](BlobSalladTests/BlobTests.DrawOohFaceTest.Microsoft_Windows_10_Pro.approved.png)
+Here's a test that verifies the [OohFace](BlobSalladTests/BlobTests.DrawOohFaceTest.Microsoft_Windows_10_Pro.approved.png).
-Creates a canvas, identifies the translate tranformation, executes the test code, and verifies the results.
+It creates a canvas, sets up the translate tranformation, executes the test code, and verifies the results.
+If this code produces the same image, as the one saved, the test will pass.
 ```C#
 [Test]
 public void DrawOohFaceTest()